dmsynck/AutoIt_Scripts/README.md

 # AutoIt_Scripts
-A place to showcase some of my AutoIt scripts
+A place to store / showcase my AutoIt scripts